Classes implementing methods for these S7 generics are called monads.

 The pipe operators expect a monadic object as lhs

-the corresponding monad generic with arguments to the call in rhs
+corresponding monad generic with any call arguments in rhs

 in the generic.
 For example, m %>>% f(x)